TES3MP/TES3MP-initial-proof-of-concept-archive/TES3MPTeam.md

 Programmers
 -----------

-    Stanislav (Koncord) Zhukov - The main loafer and part-time Project Leader
+    Stanislav (Koncord) Zhukov - The main loafer and Project Leader David Cernat - not a loafer :D

 Testers:
 --------